There are many ways to earn income as a Christian blogger. Affiliate marketing is probably the most common way that newer bloggers get started with.

 Ways to Boost Conversions on Your Affiliate Links

-- Create multiple pinnable images and share them (spaced out) on Pinterest.
+- Create multiple pinnable images for your resource pages, gift guides, and shop page and share them (spaced out) on Pinterest.

-- Mention (and link to) your resource pages, shop page, and gift guides in your individual blog posts.
+- Mention (and link to) your resource pages, shop page, and/or gift guides in your individual blog posts.

 - Add links to your resource pages, shop page, and gift guides in your navigation menu and on your sidebar.